Skip to Content

 One of the worst things about reading is picking up a book and discovering after 50 or so pages that you’re not enjoying.
 You’re then left with the decision to either carry on reading till the end or cut your losses.

 With a summary, you can get an insight into the book and the author and find out whether you might enjoy it or not.
-Hopefully, you’ll also learn a few things from the summaries as well!
+Hopefully, you’ll also learn a few things from the summaries.

 Where To Start on Alone With Books?

-If you want to browse some of the summaries that have been written on the site, then the index should be your first port of call.
+If you want to browse some of the summaries on the site, the index should be your first port of call.

-If for whatever reason, you fancy reading the boring legal stuff, then the privacy policy, affiliate disclosure and terms of use will be right up your street.
+If, for whatever reason, you fancy reading the boring legal stuff, the privacy policy, affiliate disclosure and terms of use will be right up your street.

 The best of category is for those of you who want to browse through different areas and get a wide range of recommendations on various topics.
-While you can check out our reading tips if you want to get the most out of your reading.
+You can also check out our reading tips to get the most out of your reading.

-You can also check out my Medium account, where I write a variety of different articles on topics such as life, self-improvement, politics and books of course.
-You can catch me over at The Travelling Tom, which is my travel blog and documents my travels around the globe!
+You can also check out my Medium account, where I write various articles on topics such as life, self-improvement, politics and books, of course.
+You can catch me over at The Travelling Tom, my travel blog that documents my travels around the globe!

 Cheers,